mhamri/mhamri-blog/content/posts/2021/o-data-8-0-preview-when-dotnet-developers-write-php-code/2021-02-15-o-data-8-0-preview-when-dotnet-developers-write-php-code.md

 With the code above, Your API URL becomes `~/MyEntity`.

-but you can also `prefix` your EDM
+but you can also `prefix` your EDM:

 ```csharp {7-8}{codeTitle: "startup.cs"}
 public void ConfigureServices(IServiceCollection services)